Abbé Pierre

-Abbé Pierre (born Henri Marie Joseph Grouès; 5 August 1912 – 22 January 2007) was a French Catholic priest.
+Abbé Pierre (born Henri Marie Joseph Grouès; (5 August 1912 – 22 January 2007) was a French Catholic priest.
 He was a member of the Resistance during World War II and deputy of the Popular Republican Movement.
 In 1949, he founded the Emmaus movement, with the goal of helping poor and homeless people.
 For several decades, he was one of the most popular public figures in France.
-Allegations of sexual abuse of at least 57 women, as well as several underage girls, emerged in 2024 and 2025.
+Allegations that he had sexually abused dozens of women, as well as several underage girls, emerged in 2024 and 2025.

 Youth and education

 Grouès was born on 5 August 1912 in Lyon, France to a wealthy Catholic family of silk traders, the fifth of eight children.
 The writer and murderer Héra Mirtel was one of his aunts.
 He spent his childhood in Irigny, near Lyon.
 He was twelve when he met François Chabbey and went for the first time with his father to an Order circle, the brotherhood of the "Hospitaliers veilleurs" in which the mainly middle-class members would serve the poor by providing barber services.

 Grouès became a member of the Scouts de France in which he was nicknamed "Meditative Beaver" (Castor méditatif).
 In 1928, aged 16, he made the decision to join a monastic order, but he had to wait until he was seventeen and a half to fulfill this ambition.
 In 1931, Grouès entered the Capuchin Order, renouncing his inheritance and offering all his possessions to charity.

 Known as frère Philippe (Brother Philippe), he entered the monastery of Crest in 1932, where he lived for seven years and was ordained a priest on 24 August 1938.
-He had to leave in 1939 after developing severe lung infections, which made monastic life difficult to cope with.
-He became chaplain to the sick at several places and then was nominated as curate of Grenoble's cathedral in April 1939, only a few months before the invasion of Poland.
+He had to leave in 1939 after developing severe lung infections, which made monastic life difficult.
+He became a chaplain to the sick at several places and then was made curate of Grenoble's cathedral in April 1939.

 The theologian Henri de Lubac told him on the day of his priestly ordination: "Ask the Holy Spirit to grant you the same anti-clericalism of the saints".